 Points Applicant's ability to describe how the program meets the needs.
-14-17 Points The applicant clearly and convincingly demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a detailed description of the program and the population it will serve AND • Thoroughly explaining how the program will use education, encouragement, and/or enforcement to address the identified needs 10-13 Points The applicant demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a general description of the program and the population it will serve AND • Explaining how the program will use education, encouragement, and/or enforcement to address the identified needs 5-9 Points The applicant somewhat demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a vague description of the program and the population it will serve AND • Vaguely explaining how the program will use education, encouragement, and/or enforcement to address the identified needs 1-4 Points The applicant minimally demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a lacking description of the program and the population it will serve AND • Unclear explanation of how the program will use education, encouragement, and/or enforcement to address the identified needs 0 Points The application did not describe the program and did not demonstrate how the program would address the need.
+14-17 Points The applicant clearly and convincingly demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a detailed description of the program and the population it will serve AND • Thoroughly explaining how the program will use education and encouragement to address the identified needs 10-13 Points The applicant demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a general description of the program and the population it will serve AND • Explaining how the program will use education and encouragement to address the identified needs 5-9 Points The applicant somewhat demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a vague description of the program and the population it will serve AND • Vaguely explaining how the program will use education and encouragement to address the identified needs 1-4 Points The applicant minimally demonstrates that the program will best result in meaningful increases in the number (and/or percentage for rural/small communities) of walking and bicycling users in the program area by: • Providing a lacking description of the program and the population it will serve AND • Unclear explanation of how the program will use education and encouragement to address the identified needs.
+0 Points The application did not describe the program and did not demonstrate how the program would address the need.